-Once the Dynamics World has been created, you can create rigid bodies into the world.
-A Rigid Body represents an object that you want to simulate in the world.
+Once the dynamics world has been created, you can create rigid bodies into the world.
+A rigid body represents an object that you want to simulate in the world.
 It has a mass, a position, an orientation and one or several collision shapes.
-The Dynamics World will compute collisions between the bodies and will update their position and orientation accordingly at each time step.
+The dynamics world will compute collisions between the bodies and will update its position and orientation accordingly at each time step.
 You can also create joints between the bodies in the world.
-In ReactPhysics3D, the RigidBody class (which inherits from the CollisionBody class) is used to describe a Rigid Body.
+In ReactPhysics3D, the RigidBody class (which inherits from the CollisionBody class) is used to describe a rigid body.